RavoPL/fitness-den/README.md

 Custom *Product Review* model - **FINISHED** - following tutorials by Rathan Kumar and Code with Stein

 Custom *Contact Form* model - **FINISHED**

-## Features

-N/A - all the features of the webpage, explained

 ## Technologies Used